Use a table saw to cut cabinet parts

 Select your plywood

-You have a wide range of plywood available to choose from, ranging from soft to hardwood.
-Plywood with natural resistance to water, unlike some wood, does not need further treatment.
+You have a wide range of plywood available, from soft to hardwood.
+Unlike some wood, plywood with natural resistance to water does not need further treatment.

 Sizing your cabinets